American Discovery Capital is an integrated, independent merchant banking firm based in Los Angeles, CA.

 Peter holds a J.D. from University of Texas Law School and a B.S. in Business Administration from Southern Methodist University.

-Kevin Cohn has 25 years of successful executive, operational and finance experience leading private and public companies in the technology and business services sectors.
+Kevin Cohn has over 30 years of successful executive, operational and finance experience leading private and public companies in the technology and business services sectors.
 His operating experience includes extensive merger & acquisition focus around strategy, contract negotiation, due diligence and integration.
 He also has extensive transactional corporate finance experience in public and private financings involving debt and equity.
 Kevin serves on the boards of directors of Genuent, Opptly and The Staffing Ninjas.

 From 2012 to 2017 Kevin was a Board Member, Executive Vice President and COO of Sirius Solutions (“Sirius”), a consulting firm providing financial advisory, technology and performance improvement solutions.
 Kevin joined Sirius in 2012 with corporate strategy, executive oversight and day-to-day operating responsibilities.
 Sirius has 200 plus professionals and has delivered services to clients in 45 countries with headquarters in Houston and offices in Dallas, New York and London.
 While at Sirius, Kevin redesigned and implemented the corporate strategy and aligned the service offerings, organizational structure, talent acquisition, sales and compensation programs along with onboarding key executive team members resulting in restored double-digit revenue growth and annual growth over 100 percent in EBITDA to approximately $10 million.

 Prior to joining Sirius, Kevin spent 15 years as an officer and member of the Executive Committees of three public companies with enterprise values up to $2 billion.